Tsubasa: Reservoir Chronicle: Plot

 The group battles Fei-Wang who destroys the Syaoran clone when he betrays him.
 He then uses the immeasurably strong ability and strength of the two Sakuras to resurrect Yūko, accidentally frozen in time by Clow Reed himself to halt her death, therein proving himself Clow's superior.
 Yūko uses her life and Clow's magic as payment to make the clones reborn in the past to live together.
 As the two know all of the series' events would repeat, the clones seal themselves in Yūko's shop until the battle against him.
 The group manages to kill Fei-Wang, who traps Syaoran in a void between time and space, dragging both his clone and Watanuki along as a consequence of their connection.
 With their creator's death, both clones of Sakura and Syaoran fade away leaving behind two feathers.
 Syaoran and Watanuki escape from the void for a price: Syaoran must continue traveling through the dimensions forever, while Watanuki must stay in Yūko's shop.
-The group rests in the Kingdom of Clow where Fai, Kurogane, and Mokona decide to join Syaoran once again in hope of finding a way to bring back the clones who still exist as the two feathers.
+The group rests in the Kingdom of Clow, where Fai, Kurogane, and Mokona decide to join Syaoran once again in the hope of finding a way to bring back the clones who still exist as the two feathers.
 Before departing on their separate ways, Syaoran and Sakura confess their mutually strong, close and pure romantic love for each other, as well as their shared real name, Tsubasa, as they hope to meet again.